kosamad/the-meadow-project/README.md

 * In the development terminal: pip3 install boto3, then pip3 install django-storages and freeze the requirements (pip3 freeze > requirements.txt).
 * Add bucket information into settings.py set under "if 'USE_AWS' in os.environ:".
 Note make sure to add secret keys to heroku from CSV file, and add a config var that sets USe_AWS to True.
 Remove Diable_collect static from heroku.
 * Add a custom_storages.py file
 * Add to AWS info in settings.py to set storage loaction of static and media files.

+Save and push changes, will add static files to SW3 bucket.

 ### Cloning the Github Repository